mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 //same as { id: string, content: string, author: { id: string, name: string, posts: { ... }[] } }
 ```

-A lazy type is any function that returns a lazy type or a type, so this is also valid:
+A lazy type is any function that returns a type or another lazy type, so this is also valid:

 ```ts showLineNumbers
 const SuperLazyString = () => () => () => model.string()
 //same as string
 ```

-A lazy type can have reference to itself:
+A lazy type can have a reference to itself:

 ```ts showLineNumbers
 type User = model.Infer<typeof User>